-Sections Criteria Connecting Distributed Generation that falls under EREC G98 in a single premises Installation of one or more Distributed Generation units at a single premises.
-Distributed Generation is compliant with EREC G98 if: It meets the size definition of Micro-generator.
-It is installed in accordance with Connecting Distributed Generation that falls under EREC G98 in multiple premises Installation of Distributed Generating units at more than one premises within a close geographic region.
+Guide Criteria A guide for connecting Distributed Generation that falls under EREC G98 in a single premises Installation of one or more Distributed Generation units at a single premises.
+Distributed Generation is compliant with EREC G83/G98 if: It meets the size definition of Micro- generator; It is installed in accordance with A guide for connecting Distributed Generation that falls under EREC G98 in multiple premises Installation of Distributed Generating units at more than one premises within a close geographic region.
 EREC G98.
 Your installer should be familiar with these requirements; and It has been tested and approved according to the relevant Type Testing Annex in EREC G98.
-Connecting Type A Power Generating Modules under EREC G99 Installations where: The registered capacity of each Power Generating Module is >16 A/phase, but less than 1 MW; and The connection point is below 110 kV (in practice in GB this is at 66 kV or below).
-Connecting Type B- D Power Generating Modules under EREC G99 ered capacity is at or above 1 MW, or for any bove 110 kV (in practice in GB this is at 132
+A guide for connecting Type A Power Generating Modules under EREC G99 This Guide is written for installations where: The registered capacity is &gt;16 A/phase and above, but less than 1 MW; and The connection point is below 110 kV (in practice in GB this is at 66 kV or below).
+A guide for connecting Type B-D Power Generating Modules under EREC G99 This Guide is written for installations where the registered capacity is at or above 1 MW, or for any generation connected at or above 110 kV (in practice in GB this is at 132 kV or above).